Weissle/simple-config-parser/README.md

 ### Variables' Name Used Below And Its' Type
     i-int, d-double, c-char, b-bool, f-float, str-string.
 ### There Are Two Convenient Functions.
+#### Of course, the string you passed will be remove all space and all letter will become lower if you choose case insensitive
     Just something like cin ;
     CH(KeyStr) >> variable;
     CH(KeyStr,default_value) >> variable;